FulgerX2007/team-vacation-calendar/README.md

 1. **Add Employees**: Enter employee name and pick a color (auto-suggested)
 2. **Add Vacations**: Select an employee, choose dates, and optionally add a description
+3. **Select Country** (optional): Choose a country to display national holidays
-3. **Generate Calendar**: Select a date range and click "Generate Calendar"
+4. **Generate Calendar**: Select a date range and click "Generate Calendar"
-4. **Download**: Click "Download PNG" to save the calendar image
+5. **Download**: Click "Download PNG" to save the calendar image

 ## Deployment

-### GitLab Pages
+### GitHub Pages

-The application is configured for GitLab Pages deployment.
-Push to the default branch and it will automatically deploy.
+The application is deployed via GitHub Actions.
+Push to the `master` branch and it will automatically deploy to GitHub Pages.

 ### Manual Deployment